 Don’t forget: write your press release like it’s simply a newsworthy and timely news piece that integrates both recent statistics and your unique angle.

-For month 3, I’m putting a Media List into our Book Writing Success membership so that Australians can have a starting point for pitching.
+For month 3, I’m putting a Media List into our Book Creation Success membership so that Australians can have a starting point for pitching.
 I also have a list of American magazines to try.
-Since it took several hours to compile, the list is worth more than the monthly membership fee on its own.
+Since it took several hours to compile and find, the list is worth more than the monthly membership fee on its own.

 If you have some money to make it zing, an author website will also help – preferably one that doesn’t have zero personality.
 Have a look at great business writer sites, like Seth Godin, Bernadette Jiwa, and Valerie Khoo.
 Look at their clean brands and what messages they say.

 What could your main message be?
 Make it central to people’s desire to be special, well and energetic, worry-free or financially free, and you’ll have yourself a winner.